AnMoreau/PyMoosh/README.md

 ## For specialists

 PyMoosh is based on a scattering matrix formalism to solve Maxwell's equations in a multilayered structure.
-This makes PyMoosh unconditionally stable, allowing to explore even advanced properties of such multilayers, find poles and zeros of the scattering matrix (and thus guided modes)
+This makes PyMoosh unconditionally stable, allowing to explore even advanced properties of such multilayers, find poles and zeros of the scattering matrix (and thus guided modes), and many other things...

 ## References